szoupanos/aiida_experiments/graphs_1.x_v2/README.md

 **Comments:**
 - The graphs are good to show the difference between the EAV and the JSONB approach.
-- They are also good to show that the speed difference gets significant when a lot of attributes need to be de-serialized E.g. 'Sites'
+- They are also good to show that the speed difference becomes significant when a lot of attributes need to be de-serialized E.g. 'Sites'
 - The graphs are not good to show the differences between the variations in the exeucution of JSONB approach (e.g. with or without GIN, with or without GIN serialization)
 - Some of the results (200k nodes, cold DB, Sites, JSONB with GIN & no datetime) don't make a lot of sense.
 The execution time is too high.
 But maybe something happened during that measurement.